fragment-dev/node-client/README.md

 ### Post a Ledger Entry using type-specific methods

-When your schema defines entry types with lines, the SDK generates type-specific methods for posting those entries.
+When your Schema defines Ledger Entry types with lines, the SDK generates type-specific methods for posting those entries.
 These methods follow the naming convention `Post<EntryType>` where the entry type name is converted to PascalCase.

 For example, an entry type `user-funds-account` generates a method `PostUserFundsAccount`: